martialblog/docker-limesurvey/README.md

 ## Data encryption

-LimeSurvey 4 supports data encryption, this image give you these options:
+LimeSurvey version 4.0 and newer support data encryption, this image give you these options:

 * Provide a security.php file directly (volume)
 * Provide encryption keys for the `security.php` file (environment variables)